 Recreational facilities in the park are numerous and varied in character.
-The main beach on lake Waskesiu fronting the townsite for a distance of more than a mile, provides delightful opportunities for swimming and bathing.
-Two bathhouses are available to the public without charge, and a float with diving tower has been constructed for those desiring this form of sport.
-Large motor boats make daily trips up Waskesiu lake, and row boats, canoes, and outboard motors may be rented for varying periods from the boat liveries at Waskesiu.
-Eight good tennis courts, a recreation field, and children's playground are available for use without charge.
-A new golf course, located on the high rolling slopes of the Park townsite, assures sporty play in beautiful surroundings.
-A clubhouse containing dressing-rooms, lounge, and other facilities is at the disposal of visitors.
-A small green fee is charged for the use of the course.
+The main beach on Lake Waskesiu fronting the townsite for a distance of more than a mile, provides delightful opportunities for swimming and bathing.
+Two bath-houses are available to the public, and a float with diving tower has been constructed for those desiring this form of sport.
+Large motor boats make daily trips up Waskesiu Lake, and row boats, canoes, and outboard motors may be rented for varying periods from the boat liveries at Waskesiu.
+Ten good tennis courts, a recreation field, and children's playground are available for public use.
+An eighteen-hole golf course, located on the high rolling slopes near the park townsite, assures sporty play in beautiful surroundings.
+A club-house containing dressing-rooms, lounge, and other facilities is at the disposal of visitors.
+A nominal green fee is charged for the use of the course.